-In accordance with the calculated results, the level of SO_2 emission from Fuel Combustion Activities in 2019 reached 5.5 kt which is approximately 91% of total national SO_2 emission.
-The trend shows that emissions of SO_2 have decreased by 2.3% compared to the emission in 2018 and decreased by 95.8% since 1990.
-Since 1990, SO_2 emission has an overall decreasing trend due to the consumption of fossil fuel with lower sulphur content.
-The outstanding high level of SO_2 emission in 1990 is a result of fossil fuel consumption with high sulphur content in Energy Industries and Manufacturing Industries and Construction sectors.
+In accordance with the calculated results, the level of SO2 emission from Fuel Combustion Activities in 2020 reached 3.9 kt which is approximately 91% of total national SO2 emission.
+The trend shows that emissions of SO2 have decreased by 19.8% compared to the emission in 2019 and decreased by 97.0% since 1990.
+Since 1990, SO2 emission has an overall decreasing trend due to the consumption of fossil fuel with lower sulphur content.
+The outstanding high level of SO2 emission in 1990 is a result of fossil fuel consumption with high sulphur content in Energy Industries and Manufacturing Industries and Construction sectors.
 In years ahead, emissions from these two sectors were reduced by 50%.
-During the period from 1990 to 2019, the decrease of SO_2 emissions was achieved in almost all sectors and the greatest decrease of SO_2 emission was in the Energy Industries sector.
-Emission trend for SO_2 in the period of 1990 to 2019 as well as the share of the particular sectors in total emission of SO_2 in the Energy sector 1990 and 2019 is presented in Figure 3.1-11.
+During the period from 1990 to 2020, the decrease of SO2 emissions was achieved in almost all sectors and the greatest decrease of SO2 emission was in the Energy Industries sector.
+Emission trend for SO2 in the period of 1990 to 2020 in the Energy sector 1990 and 2020 is presented in Figure 3.1-11.

-Figure 3.1-11: SO2 emissions from Energy sector in the period 1990-2019
+Figure 3.1-11: SO2 emissions from Energy sector in the period 1990-2020

-3.2.
-Fuel combustion (CRF 1.A)
+3.2 Fuel combustion (CRF 1.A)

-3.2.1 Comparison of the sectoral approach with the reference approach
+3.2.1.
+Comparison of the sectoral approach with the reference approach

-The methodology used for estimating CO2 emissions follows the 2006 IPCC Guidelines.
-The emission of CO2 is calculated using two different approaches: the Reference approach and the Sectoral approach.
+The methodology used for estimating CO_2 emissions follows the 2006 IPCC Guidelines.
+The emission of CO_2 is calculated using two different approaches: the Reference approach and the Sectoral approach.
 Sectoral emission estimates are based on fuel consumption data given in National Energy Balance, where energy demand and supply is given a sufficiently detailed level, which allows emissions estimation by sectors and subsectors.
 In the Reference approach, the input data are production, import, export, international bunkers and stock change for primary and secondary fuel.
 Comparison between these approaches was made and presented in Annex 3.
-The total differences in fuel consumption and CO2 emissions for the chosen years are given in Table 3.2-1.
+The total differences in fuel consumption and CO_2 emissions for the chosen years are given in Table 3.2-1.